iiasa/message-ix-models/doc/global/source/message_GAMS_new_features.rst

 - **already implemented** in the new GAMS-Message model
 - *on the to-do list* to be implemented in the new GAMS-Message model
-- :strike:`still imported into DB' for backwards compatibility (writing LDB files), but not to be used further`
+- :strike:`still imported into DB` for backwards compatibility (writing LDB files), but not to be used further
-- :underline:`new parameters' derived from other input parameters or added manually`
+- :underline:`new parameters` derived from other input parameters or added manually

 Parameters
 ----